Graduate Admission Requirements

 ALL OF THE FOLLOWING REQUIREMENTS ARE COMPULSORY FOR ADMISSION:

 - International students must be at least seventeen (17) years old to attend Cameron University

-- The Master of Business Administration and Master of Science in Behavioral Sciences - General Psychology are the only two master programs available for F-1 international students.
+- The Master of Business Administration and Master of Science in Behavioral Sciences - General Psychology and Organizational Leadership are the only 3 master programs available for F-1 international students.

 Cameron University uses an application process that allows you to complete most of your application online.
-Because you will establish a login and password as you begin the online application process, you will be able to complete the application at your own pace which means you may logout and return at a later time to complete your documents.
+Because you will establish a login and password as you begin the online application process, you will be able to complete the application.
+This will allow you to save your information and return at a later time.

-When you are ready to begin your own application, you may select the Online Application link to set up your online application.
+When you are ready to begin your own online application, you may select the link below.